Gigaspaces/xap-docs/site/content/xap/12.2/admin/tuning-infrastructure.markdown

 {{% refer %}}
-[One of reports in Sun bug database](http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4189011) describes the fixed bug (fix done in JVM 1.5 RC1) which mention file handles limit 2035 per jvm - the case has the test java code attached.
+{{%exurl "One of reports in Sun bug database" "http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4189011"%}} describes the fixed bug (fix done in JVM 1.5 RC1) which mention file handles limit 2035 per jvm - the case has the test java code attached.
 It could be used to check the influence of the registry reconfiguration.
 {{%/refer%}}

 # TCP tuning